 We have a reputation for high-quality teaching.
 We are committed to ensuring students are able to fully understand all aspects of the technically-demanding subjects of accounting, finance and actuarial science to the highest level.

 At undergraduate level, we are responsible for delivering the BSc degree in Accounting, Business Finance and Management.
 This degree not only provides students with a thorough grounding in Accounting and Finance but also embeds this within the context of Management and Business.
 This context is important for understanding why Accounting and Finance is vital to organisations.
 Students are also able to undertake a placement year as part of the programme.
 Accredited by the Institute of Chartered Accountants in England and Wales (ICAEW) and the Chartered Institute of Management Accountants (CIMA).

 We also deliver the BSc degree in Actuarial Science.
 This degree combines the expertise of the York Management School and the Department of Mathematics, giving you access to world-class academics at the cutting edge of research in their fields.
 You'll learn to develop mathematical models to manage the financial impact of risk and uncertainty.
 Students are also able to undertake a placement year as part of the programme.
 Accredited by the Institute and Faculty of Actuaries.

 At postgraduate level, the group delivers two Masters programmes - an MSc in Accounting and Financial Management and an MSc in Management with Business Finance.
 A range of modules are delivered in this degree and include: Advanced Financial Accounting, Managerial Economics, Financial Strategy and Governance, Accounting and Risk, Advanced Management Accounting, Managing Public Finances, Financial Markets and Investments.

 We welcome PhD applications in any of our research areas or allied to our related research interests; further information is found on our staff profiles.
-Our current Doctoral students:
+See our current Doctoral students.